Interview with a Hitman: Production

 Interview with a Hitman was shot in 18 days in August 2011 on location in and around Newcastle upon Tyne, England and Bucharest, Romania.
 It is the debut feature of Perry Bhandal as writer and director.

 Release

 The film was released Theatrically on Friday, 20 July 2012 in Ireland and UK, and Kuwait in August 2012 and on UK DVD and Blu-ray 27 August 2012.

 The film had its market premiere at the Cannes Film Festival in May 2012 and has gone on to sell in Major territories worldwide.

 Interview with a Hitman was released in the US on 5 March 2013.

 The film is also known as Hitman Reloaded (Australia), Entrevista com Hitman (Brazil), Synentefxi m' enan ektelesti (Greece), Wywiad z Hitmanem (Poland), Intervju sa Hitmenom (Serbia).

 Critical reception

-Oliver Hayes of The Fan Carpet said "Goss gives a scarily realistic performance as an assassin", and that the film "has a real independent film quality, subtle and restrained with some genuinely dark themes that underpin the narrative".
-He concludes that the film "is assured and competent in terms of its direction and a confident debut film from Bhandal."
-He gives the film 3 stars out of 5, summarizing, "Interview with a Hitman is a slick, accomplished movie from first time director Perry Bhandal, and based on the film one could easily see him stewarding a big budget Hollywood feature.
-As a return to British cinema, Goss has made a decent choice with IWAH and really lends some star power to the movie.
-I recommend people seek it out and watch the film, but you may not fancy a repeat viewing."

 It was given a rating of 44% by the review aggregator Rotten Tomatoes.